pidgeonproject/libirc/README.md

 You can use this irc library to design own bot or client.
 This library is not suitable in order to create IRC server.

+The basic philosophy is this library should allow you to extremely easily create a simple irc client just with few lines of code, just as it allows you to create very robust and huge solution.

 How to use it
 ==============

 There is a folder examples which contains simple irc bot and client, check their source code, there is also documentation at http://pidgeonclient.org/doc/libirc

+Also read files in folder Docs

 Where to report bugs and request new stuff